selena-groh/comp20-sgroh/README.md

 Coming into this course, I knew some HTML and CS but no JavaScript or databases.
 Though I really enjoy front-end development, I feel I learned a lot about the back-end and security which will be very beneficial in the future.
 In particular, I hadn't realized previously how vulnerable so many applications are to attacks.
 In addition, I don't always remember validation and error-checking when I program, so having that knowledge of vulnerabilities will help me secure my work in the future.

 ## Topics for Future Education
 I'm very eager to learn more about graphics.
-For our semester group project, we implemeneted the graphics using crafty.js.
+For our semester group project, we implemented the graphics using crafty.js.
 As I'm interested in design and front-end development, building my knowledge base for animations would be really beneficial and interesting.